spp-programming/SPPrep-New-Tab-Next/docs/style-guide.md

 # The (heavily opinionated) Style Guide
 There are certain conventions that should be used within the source code here to keep things consistent.
 > [!IMPORTANT]
+> Note the use of "should" on the line above.
+These are suggestions.
+You are strongly recommended to follow these guidelines, but they aren't absolutely required.
 > If you disagree with something here, you should discuss it with other members before making any changes.
-Changing important sections of this without discussing it first wastes our precious time.
+This ensures that everyone is on the same page with regards to this stuff.
+Thanks!

 ## JavaScript
 ### Use ESM